Knowledge Hub

 What do you need to do?

-• Establish a board-level executive responsible for the implementation plan.
+• Assign a board-level executive specifically to oversee compliance for the Consumer Duty.

-• Ensure cooperation between project and business teams.
+• Ensure cooperation between your project and business teams.

 About our expert